gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 12 seating

+This was by far the most complicated UI work because if the dynamic way the UI changes (i.e. showing/hiding UI components).

+When changing the number of tables then the same number of pulldown lists for the number of seats is shown.
+For example
+* for 1 table one list for the number of seats is shown
+* for 2 tables two lists for the number of seats are shown
+* ...

+Also, there is a button so show a UI component for a player to request a table.
+Another button will show another UI component for another player to request a table.
+Et cetera.

+To make the UI dynamically show/hide components the store is used (we already have seen this for showing/hiding modal dialogs).

+The tricky thing was to make a copy of the seating for the UI to use.
+The UI changes the copy in the store.
+That way if the modal dialog is cancelled it does not affect the "real" seating values in the store.

 ## step 11 remove clock
 Removed the clock react component and the clock in the store.